zslhg903/NINA/NINA/Documentation/NINA.md

     - Allows the change of Gain, Offset and USB Limit
         > Please note that the specific driver has to support this

-> Following settings need the camera to have an active cooler and report its status to NINA
+> Following settings need the camera to have an active cooler and report its status to N.I.N.A.

 7. **Cooler status and switch**
     - Enable to start cooling the camera to the selected Target Temperature (9)